 Originally published on metal-am.com on October 26, 2019

-Pittsburgh International Airport, Pennsylvania, USA, has announced plans for a new development titled Neighbourhood 91, designed to bring together and connect all components of the Additive Manufacturing supply chain into a ‘production neighbourhood’, forming what it describes as an epicentre for AM.
+Pittsburgh International Airport, Pennsylvania, USA, has announced plans for a new development titled Neighborhood 91, designed to bring together and connect all components of the Additive Manufacturing supply chain into a ‘production neighborhood’, forming what it describes as an epicentre for AM.
 Developed in conjunction with the University of Pittsburgh, Neighborhood 91 is the first development of the 195-acre Pittsburgh Airport Innovation Campus and will be built adjacent to the airport terminal and runway.

-Among the first ‘neighbours’ announced are argon gas supplier and gas recycling specialist Arencibia, which will serve as the anchor tenant to attract further partners, and The Barnes Group Advisors, which collaborated with Pittsburgh International Airport on the creation of the AM cluster strategy.
+Among the first ‘neighbors’ announced are argon gas supplier and gas recycling specialist Arencibia, which will serve as the anchor tenant to attract further partners, and The Barnes Group Advisors, which collaborated with Pittsburgh International Airport on the creation of the AM cluster strategy.